verrazzano/docs/content/en/docs/setup/install/customizing/dns.md

   fingerprint: 12:d3:4c:gh:fd:9e:27:g8:b9:0d:9f:00:22:33:c3:gg
 ```

-Then you can create a generic Kubernetes secret in the cluster's `default` namespace using `kubectl`.
+Then, you can create a generic Kubernetes secret in the cluster's `default` namespace using `kubectl`.

 ```
 $ kubectl create secret generic -n default <secret-name> --from-file=<path-to-oci-yaml-file>
 ```

-For example, to create a secret named `oci` from a file `oci.yaml` do the following:
+For example, to create a secret named `oci` from a file `oci.yaml`, do the following:

 ```
 $ kubectl create secret generic -n default oci --from-file=oci.yaml
 ```

 This secret will later be referenced from the Verrazzano custom resource used during installation.

-#### Use the Verrazzano Helper Script to Create an OCI Secret
+### Use a Verrazzano helper script to create an OCI secret

 Verrazzano also provides a helper script to create the necessary Kubernetes secret based on your OCI CLI config file,
-assuming you have the OCI CLI installed and a valid OCI CLI profile with the required API key information.
+assuming that you have the OCI CLI installed and a valid OCI CLI profile with the required API key information.
 The script
 `create_oci_config_secret.sh` reads your OCI CLI configuration file to create the secret.

 First, download the `create_oci_config_secret.sh` script: